 a.
 General.
 Provide the proper testing equipment to determine the frequency of the impulses of the vibrators.
+See subsection 154.5 for vibrator monitoring systems used in slip form paving.

 b.
 Vibrators Used With Epoxy Coated Reinforcing Bars.
-In addition to the vibrator requirements for different uses, when epoxy coated reinforcing steel is involved use vibrators with heads of rubber or other resilient material.
-Rubber covers securely fastened over steel heads shall be acceptable.
+In addition to the vibrator requirements for different uses, when epoxy coated reinforcing steel is involved, use vibrators with heads of rubber or other resilient material.
+Rubber covers securely fastened over steel heads are acceptable.
 The requirement does not apply to dowel bars and tie bars for pavement.